 Just appreciate, don’t appropriate

-– Understanding the value and meaning of a particular element/tradition good enough to borrow it appropriately
+– Understanding the value and meaning of a particular element/tradition is good enough to borrow it appropriately.
+If you know the culture, you can feel when you’re doing something considered controversial.

-– Having knowledge of histories of oppression, segregation and colonialism – Acquire information from individuals or organizations that can tell you more about the culture’s, practices and values
+– Knowing and understanding histories of oppression, segregation, and colonialism – Acquire information from individuals or organizations that can tell you more about the culture’s, practices, and values

 – Asking yourself and your co-workers: What is the reason for using elements from another culture?
-How can it be done in a respectable way?
+How can it be done respectably?

-Opinions on cultural appropriation are divided, Michael J Bramham argues that “Providing your intent is not to mock, disrespect or stereotype minorities, the cultures of humanity form a common heritage for all humans and thus, belong to us all to enjoy and partake in (in a responsible way)”.
-This sounds great in theory, only in my opinion the effects are far more important than the intention.
-As long as there are minorities that are discriminated and marginalized, it’s the responsibility of the brand or person who wants to adopt elements of a culture to be aware of what it means to people first instead of focusing on their own intentions and creativity only.
+Opinions on cultural appropriation vary; Michael J Bramham argues that “Providing your intent is not to mock, disrespect or stereotype minorities, the cultures of humanity form a common heritage for all humans and thus, belong to us all to enjoy and partake in (in a responsible way).”
+Again, plausible theory, only in my opinion the effects are far more important than the intention.
+As long as there are minorities and marginalized groups, it’s the responsibility of the brand or person who wants to adopt elements of a culture to be aware of what it means to people first instead of focusing on their intentions and creativity only.